Rouge Park

 From Bay 9 at Kennedy Station on the Bloor-Danforth Linetake the #86A Scarborough to Toronto Zoo bus to the Toronto Zoo Loop (Operates daily during the summer--weekdays only after Labour Day)

-To go to the southern portion of the park by Rouge Beach go to Lawrence East Station on the Scarborough RT and catch the #54A Lawrence East to Starspray bus on Lawrence Avenue and ride to Starspray Loop at Lawrence Avenue East.
+To explore the southern portion of the park by Rouge Beach go to Kennedy Station on the Bloor-Danforth Line and catch the Scarborough Centre Express Bus to Lawrence Avenue East.
+Transfer to the #54A Lawrence East to Starspray bus on Lawrence Avenue and continue to Starspray Loop.
 Walk east into the Park.

 Map & Instant Route Finder